Back to blog

 Both platforms use per-second billing, so you only pay for active sandbox time.
 OmniRun starts at $0.000125/sec per vCPU (roughly $0.45/hr) with volume discounts.
 E2B charges based on vCPU and RAM per second with a similar model.

-OmniRun offers a $5 free credit to get started with no credit card required.
+OmniRun offers a 25 free sandbox-hours to get started with no credit card required.
 E2B provides a free tier with limited sandbox hours.
 For production workloads, both platforms are competitively priced -- the cost difference is unlikely to be the deciding factor.

 When to Choose OmniRun

-- E2EE requirements -- Healthcare, finance, or any domain where the sandbox provider should never see your data
+• E2EE requirements -- healthcare, finance, or any domain where the sandbox provider should never see your payload

 When to Choose E2B

-- Existing E2B investment -- If your team already uses E2B and does not need hardware isolation, switching has a cost
+• Existing E2B investment -- if your team already uses E2B and doesn't need EU residency or payload E2EE, switching has a cost

 The Bottom Line